HilaBarkan6/Advanced_Topics/EX2/readme.md

         SimpleTankAlgorithm : Every second turn, it requests batlle info, then it uses it to locate the nearest enemy.
 If it has a clear shooting line it shoots at the enemy, if not, if moving forward is a good idea (meaning no wall, mines, etc) it moves forward and if not then it rotates so maybe next time moving will be possible.

         RotatingTankAlgorithm: A simple algorithm used only for testing.
 It only rotates in place and typically loses unless the opponent makes critical mistakes.

+    BFSTankAlgorithm and SimpleTankAlgorithm share some common functionality, so they inherit from the TankAlgorithmImp class.

     Factories -
         SimpleTankAlgorithmFactory: Creates a BFSTankAlgorithm for player 1 and a SimpleTankAlgorithm for player 2.